lmcrean/lauriecrean_v3/frontend/docs/archive.md

 # Older Projects

 This page contains some of my earlier projects that showcase my learning journey and development skills.
+Wealth Quest and Retrolympic Rush were developed in a hackathon setting, with myself as the Scrum Master role.
+Crocodile Kingdom was developed with a focus on local storage and responsive design.

 ***